speedshi/MALMI/README.md

 ## License
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 For more details, see in the license file.

+## Contributing
+If you would like to contribute to the project or have any suggestions about the code, please feel free to create Pull Requests, raise issues and contact me.
+If you have any questions about the usage of this package or find bugs in the code, please also feel free to contact me.

 ## Contact information
 Copyright(C) 2021 Peidong Shi
 Author: Peidong Shi